 Time fraud also occurs when employees extend their breaks without authorization.
 Coming back late or leaving early might sound harmless, but this is actually one of the most common types of time theft that employers experience.
 Those extra 10, 15 or 20 minutes really add up if it becomes a widespread problem within the workplace.

 Time theft also happens when an employee spends too much time dealing with personal tasks while they are at work.
 An employee who has punched in but spends the first 45 minutes of the shift on a personal call is committing time theft.
 Even if you allow employees to send emails and use their phone, this can be abused and result in serious losses of time and productivity.

 Preventing Time Theft

 One of the best things that you can do at work is talk about time theft.
-Some employees may not realise that taking extra breaks or surfing the Internet is dishonest.
-Unless you let them know that it is not acceptable, many people won’t realise what kind of effect it can have on the business.
+Some employees may not realize that taking extra breaks or surfing the Internet is dishonest.
+Unless you let them know that it is not acceptable, many people won’t realize what kind of effect it can have on the business.
 Making this message clear, and letting employees know what is expected of them, is one of the best ways to keep employees honest.

-If it is a big problem, you might consider implementing tools to help keep it in cheque.
+If it is a big problem, you might consider implementing tools to help keep it in check.
 Time &Attendance software is a great way to alleviate some of these problems and has the added benefit of making payroll processing easier.